MiamiOH-CSE274/Portfolio/README.md

 	Pointers are a data type that hold address for objects that can't be interacted with in other ways.
 When something like an array is created we also create a pointer to gain access to where it is stored in order to change and read the data stored there.

-TODO: Answer the following questions about memory management and dynamic variables
+Answer the following questions about memory management and dynamic variables

 * What is a memory leak, and why is it bad?